Qznan/SpanKL/README.md

 We provide the pre-processed datasets in `data/` DIR, which keep the same sample-task allocation for split setup experimented in the paper for reproduction.

+[Update 20230525🔥] We provide the zip file of `data/` as `data.zip` for convenient, since the original `data/` used LFS and need Github quota 😑.
+Please unzip it before running the code.😊
 ## 3. Training

 ```shell